Albrenik/recipes-homecooking/README.md

 ### Title
 List of recipes
 ### Description
-Here we list all the recipe webpages with their titles, ingredients, cooking time and links for example videos.
+The list of all the recipe webpages with their titles, ingredients, cooking time and links for example videos.
 ### Recipe Websites list
 | Title | Ingredients | Cooking Time | links |
 | ------ | ------ | ------ | ------ |